cybergarage/go-cbor/README.md

 ![](doc/img/conv_table_from.png)

-To convert data from Go to CBOR, `go-cbor` offers `Marshal()`. `Marshal()` converts from the specified data model of Go into the equivalent data model of CBOR as the following.
+To convert data from Go to CBOR, `go-cbor` offers `Marshal()`. `Marshal()` converts from the specified data model of Go into the equivalent data model of CBOR.
+In addition to the basic Go data types, `go-cbor` supports additional tag major types such as `time.Time` as the following.

 - [Examples - Marshal](https://pkg.go.dev/github.com/cybergarage/go-cbor/cbor#example-Marshal)
 ```